Mopinion-com/mopinion-sdk-android/README.md

     - [Java Example:](#java-example)
   - [Flutter Integration](#flutter-integration)

-## <a name="release_notes">Release notes for version 1.0.23</a>
+## <a name="release_notes">Release notes for version 1.0.24</a>

-### What's Changed
+### What's changed:

-#### UI Fixes
-* Fixed UI inconsistencies on Numeric Rating.
-* Fixed UI inconsistencies on Net Promotor Score (NPS).
-* Fixed UI inconsistencies on the Mopinion logo of the forms.

-#### Bugs Fixed
-* Provided a fix for crashes when the SDK was released to a Third Party Store (e.g. Amazon, Huawei...).
-* Fixed issue of "empty form page" when View Logic hided all elements on next page.
-* Fixed Issue related to PixelCopy for accelerated hardware devices.
-* Java IDE issues fixed.
+- Fixed bug where "false" word was being shown in the Text Area Component as placeholder.
+- The functionality of providing the SDK version in Webview Forms has been implemented.
+- The SDK has been adapted to receive the Flutter Plugin Version when initialized from a Flutter project.

 ## <a name="install">Installation</a>